 MIT’s Supply Chain Management (SCM) program attracts business professionals from across the globe to experience its unique combination of master's level coursework, professional development, and industry interaction.

-In just nine months, SCM students hone their supply chain expertise through an intensive program that includes:
+In just ten months, SCM students hone their supply chain expertise through an intensive program that includes: